tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Sending HelloRetryRequest {#server-hrr}

-If the backend server cannot complete the handshake with the parameters provided in the ClientHelloInner, then it constructs a HelloRetryRequestInner message in the usual way and forwards it to the client-facing server.
+If the backend server cannot complete the handshake with the parameters provided in the ClientHelloInner, then it constructs a HelloRetryRequestInner message as described in {{RFC8446}} and forwards it to the client-facing server.
 The client-facing server encrypts this message using a key derived from the HPKE context, as described below.
 It then constructs HelloRetryRequestOuter message with an "encrypted_client_hello" extension containing the ciphertext as its payload.
 It then continues the handshake by sending this message to the client.

 The payload of the "encrypted_client_hello" extension is constructed as follows.
 The client-facing server begins by computing `hrr_inner_key` and